helm/charts/stable/spark-history-server/README.md

 * s3.secretKeyName
 * s3.logDirectory

-And only when `pvc.enablePVC` and `gcs.enableGCS` are both `false`, is HDFS used, in which case the settings below are in effect:
+And only when `pvc.enabled` and `gcs.enabled` are both `false`, is HDFS used, in which case the settings below are in effect:

 * hdfs.logDirectory
 * hdfs.hdfsSiteConfigMap